androidovshchik/DoSmthGreat/README.md

 >
 > `actions` counts actions per day (by numeric value in notification)

-*IMPORTANT!* this table is technical and there is no need in filling it with data
+*IMPORTANT!* this table is technical and there is no need in filling it with data.
+In fact this is the only table which has permanent data (except deletion app event and similar)

 #### DDL for table `words`